shapely/shapely/docs/manual.rst

   The `STRtree` constructor takes a sequence of geometric objects.

-  These are copied and stored in the R-tree.
-However, references are kept to the original geometries and queries return these, not copies.
+  References to these geometric objects are kept and stored in the R-tree.

   `New in version 1.4.0`.